 - No fire!

-- We eat what will be served and are grateful.
+- We eat what is served and are grateful.

 - The kitchen crew decides on what meal to prepare.
 Hence the diet can include everything: vegetables, meat, fish, etc.